pradoprojects/SiAC/readme.md

 # SiAC - Sistema de Avaliação de Competências
 ## SiAC - _System for Assessment of Competencies_

 Welcome to the SiAC project.
 I conducted this project back in 2011.
 I developed the system in JSF + Vanilla Javascript + Hibernate + MySQL.

-I also designed the UI of the system, including its logo, icons, and buttons (Just a quick note to put things in perspective: back in 2011, adaptative and responsive interfaces were still in their infancy...
-Given the short time I had to release the entire system -- 11 months from scratch to end -- I opted for a more straightforward and concise approach in the UI).
+I also designed the UI of the system, including its logo, icons, and buttons.
+A quick note to put things in perspective: back in 2011, smartphones, adaptative and responsive interfaces were still in their infancy...
+Given the short time I had to release the entire system -- 11 months from scratch to end -- I opted for a more straightforward and concise approach in the UI.

 The purpose of the system was to help automate the process of evaluation between employees of a corporation that I worked for, in the Agricultural Research field.

-I tried to make the directories name self-explanatory but I'll list a brief description here of what each of them contains:
+I tried to make the directories name self-explanatory, but I am listing a brief description of them here:

 * _dev_docs_: the documentation generated for development purposes.
 It includes files such as the questionnaire used to elicit the requirements, the vision document, class diagrams, etc.